-“The LIUUF has had an important impact on Long Island nonprofits,” said Lisa Popovitch, Chair of the LIUUF Advisory Committee.
-“Monies have been granted to grassroots groups, which are day to day battling injustices that prevent people from having equal access to resources.
-This social justice grantmaking brings to life the seven UU principles.”
+“The LIUUF has had an important impact on Long Island nonprofits,” said Diane Cohen, Chair of the LIUUF Advisory Committee.
+“Monies have been granted to grassroots groups, which are battling injustices every day that keeps people from having equal access to resources.
+This social justice grantmaking brings UU principles to life.”

 LIUU Advisory Committee

 - Stuart Lowrie, Unitarian Universalist Congregation South Fork